weet-ai/text2sql-workshop/README.md

 ### Overview

 * This repo demonstrates the power of **Large Language Models** and **Generative AI** for simplifying access to data: instead of querying a database using **SQL**, why not doing so using **Natural Language**?
+* **text2sql** is a basic Python package which ships with [Langchain](https://www.langchain.com/).
+It contains simple logic for connecting to a local [Postgresql](https://www.postgresql.org/) instance, and by leveraging Langchain's `create_sql_query_chain`, it obtains metadata from our local DB instances and creates multiple prompts which are executed against an LLM (in our case, [OpenAI](https://openai.com/) ChatGPT).
+* As a result, we are able to convert questions from Natural Language to SQL Queries that are compliant with Postgresql's dialect.

 ### Usage